The CARBON STILL with its high accuracy

 Testing for Soil Organic Carbon with the Yeomans Carbon Still and its Allied Equipment

 In the Yeomans Carbon Still, air at the relevant nominated temperature is forced through the test sample.
 Heating is therefore almost immediate and temperatures are consistent and controllable.
-In the Carbon Still sample sizes are around 1.5 to kilograms, drying times are around 30 minutes and the Loss On Ignition procedure is generally less than 90 minutes.
-This short time is more than sufficient because of the unique forced air process.
+In the Carbon Still sample sizes are around 1.5 to kilograms, and with single tray use 400 grams to 600 grams gives accurate and consistent results.
+Drying times are usually around 30 minutes, including “soak” times.
+The Loss On Ignition procedure is generally less than 90 minutes.
+These short times are more than sufficient.
+It’s the benifit of using our unique forced air process.

 There is a 100 mm (4inch) diameter vertical tubular inner oven within the Carbon Still.
 The sample is constrained and held in place to effectively block air flow around the sample.
 Air at the nominated temperature is therefore forced down through the sample.
 For drying, air temperatures are set a little over 100°C. When air temperatures exiting the lower oven rise to exceed 100°C, drying can be confidently deemed complete,.
 For assurance, once the exit air temperature first exceeds 100°C it should be held there for 15 minutes after which the sample and its inner oven container can be weighed.

 Throughout the drying and high temperature cooking process, the test sample remains in its tubular inner oven container.
 This container, with the sample, is weighed as a single unit.
 After determining a dry weight reading, high temperature air is then forced through the test sample to produce ignition.
 Air flow rates and air input temperatures are manually adjusted to control ignition rates and temperatures.